junxit/us-congress-bills-112/metadata.md

 - 2012-12-20 — Senate amendment agreed to: Amendment SA 3423 agreed to in Senate by Unanimous Consent.
 - 2012-12-20 — Senate amendment proposed (on the floor): Amendment SA 3423 proposed by Senator Durbin for Senator Murkowski.(consideration: CR S8308; text: CR S8308)
 - 2012-12-20 — Senate amendment submitted
+- 2012-12-21 — Message on Senate action sent to the House.
+- 2012-12-31 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Grijalva objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2012-12-31 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+443.
+- 2012-12-31 — Mr. Young (AK) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H7491)
+- 2013-01-01 — Considered as unfinished business. (consideration: CR H7530)
+- 2013-01-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-01-01 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 410 - 5 (Roll no. 656). (text as House agreed to Senate amendment: CR 12/31/2012 H7491)
+- 2013-01-01 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 410 - 5 (Roll no. 656).(text as House agreed to Senate amendment: CR 12/31/2012 H7491)
+- 2013-01-03 — Presented to President.
+- 2013-01-03 — Presented to President.
+- 2013-01-14 — Became Public Law No: 112-263.
+- 2013-01-14 — Became Public Law No: 112-263.
+- 2013-01-14 — Signed by President.
+- 2013-01-14 — Signed by President.